ic3software/murmurations-aggregator/docs/test-cases.md

 ### 5.2 No updates returned

-- **Context**: No updates, deleted, or unauthorized profiles are returned.
+- **Context**: No updates, deleted, or unauthoritative profiles are returned.
 - **Expected Result**:
   - Toast message: `"No updated profiles found."`
   - User is redirected to `/`
 - **Test Steps**:
-  1. Ensure there are no new, deleted, or unauthorized profiles in the index service.
+  1. Ensure there are no new, deleted, or unauthoritative profiles in the index service.
   2. Update the cluster.
   3. Check toast message appears: `No updated profiles found`.
   4. Confirm that the user is redirected to the home page.